emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Optional*: `1-3000`

-  The maximum total number of deactivated alarms to keep as history.<br/>When this limit is exceeded, the oldest deactivated alarms are deleted to cap the total number.
+  The maximum total number of deactivated alarms to keep as history.<br />When this limit is exceeded, the oldest deactivated alarms are deleted to cap the total number.

 **alarm.validity_period**